Despite concern from the public, substantial challenges remain in reducing and mitigating many of the most significant sources of bird mortality.

 ABC successfully advocated for the inclusion of seabird protections in the Magnuson–Stevens Fishery Conservation and Management Act, and for albatross protection measures in U.S. Alaskan and Hawaiian longline fisheries that resulted in a c.
 90% reduction is seabird bycatch.

 ABC advocated for the Neotropical Migratory Bird Conservation Act and for its funding by congress.
-The Act has provided $62.2M in grants to bird conservation projects since 2002, 75% of which conserved migratory birds outside the U.S.
+The Act has provided $69.9M in grants to bird conservation projects since 2002, 75% of which conserved migratory birds outside the U.S. This allocation has benefited 4.75 million acres of bird habitat.

 During 2017 alone, ABC gained traditional news and social media coverage for its main threat-focused programs: cats, glass, pesticides, and wind power that had a maximum reach of more than 454 million potential media impressions in the U.S. These break down as: Cats 139M, Glass 158M, Pesticides 25M, Wind 131M.